Christian Onof

 Christian Onof is a British philosopher and engineering mathematician.
 He is Reader in Stochastic Environmental Systems at Imperial College London and Honorary Research Fellow in the Department of Philosophy at Birkbeck College London.

 He is known for his works on Kantian philosophy.

-Onof is a co-founder of the journal Episteme.
+With Leslie Marsh, Onof was a founding editor of the journal Episteme.
+He is an assessing editor at the Journal of Mind and Behavior, as well as an area editor in 18th and 19th century German philosophy for the Internet Encyclopedia of Philosophy.